Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 ## Positions {#position-properties}
 Properties for row or column positions:
-- @c "origin": this is either the zero-based index of row/column, or a string.\n The string values available are @c "last-row" or @c "last-column", which will be interpreted as the last row or column in the data, respectively.
+- @c "origin": this is either the zero-based index of the row/column, or a string.\n The string values available are @c "last-row" or @c "last-column", which will be interpreted as the last row or column in the data, respectively.
-- @c "offset": a numeric value combined with the value for @c "origin".\n This is optional and is useful for when @c "origin" is interpreted at runtime (for something like @c "last-row").
+- @c "offset": a numeric value combined with the value for @c "origin".\n This is optional and is useful for when @c "origin" is interpreted at run-time.\n For example, if @c origin is @c "last-row" and @c offset is -1, then this will result in the second-to-last row.

 ## Graphs {#graph-properties}
 Properties common to all graph items: